-Create a Cubby Room
+1. Create a Cubby Room

-Be Strategic With Furniture
+2. Be Strategic With Furniture

 This is the perfect example of a chic, elevated entryway that's also optimized for storage.
-When you don't have a mudroom to keep your dirty outerwear separate or hidden in the back of the home, opt for a structurally open console table that allows you to put storage baskets underneath.
-The way, you can make sure your surfaces are designated for tabletop décor rather than throwing all your raincoats on it.
+When you don't have a mudroom to keep your dirty outerwear hidden in the back of the home, opt for a structurally open console table that allows you to put storage baskets underneath.
+The way, you can make sure your surfaces are designated for tabletop décor, rather than throwing all your raincoats on it.

-Keep It Low Key
+3. Keep It Simple

-Two Rooms In One
+6. Create Two Rooms In One

-Keep It Behind Closed Doors
+7. Keep It Behind Closed Doors

 Aside from the coat hangers, everything in this mudroom is kept behind closed doors.
 If you want to keep all the clutter out of sight, consider working with a contractor and a designer to customize your space with built-in storage and seating.
 The gray-aqua paint is also a nice touch to make it look more sophisticated.